aaaYaaa2/Algorithm/CC/Arrays and Strings/Arrays_Strings.md

    Method 2 is to compute the pre-sum of the array first then use binary search to find the target.
 Although this one is time    O(NlgN)
 4. [Search a 2D Matrix](../../Sum/Array/search2dmatrix.js)

+   mapping from 2D matrix to 1D array, index mapping

 5. [Search for a Range](../../Sum/Array/searchforrange.js): *binary saerch with two pointers, for nums[mid]===target condition, be careful about the index*

   1) map index of 2d matrix to a 1d array, in order to perform binary search